MartienB/SolarSwitcher/ReadMe.md

 ##Version 2:

 Replaced relay board for a relay, diode and two leds (with resistors).
-Micro USB connectors where to fragile in the first version so we're now using USB B connectors
+Micro USB connectors were to fragile in the first version so we're now using USB B connectors